Fusion Drive vs SSD Storage: What No One Tells You Fusion vs SSD Storage

 An SSD and Fusion Drive storage system will never have the same writing speed or boot-up time.
 However, you’re just paying a fraction of the price of dedicated Flash storage.

 If you need top-of-the-line performance and lightning-fast speeds, dedicated Flash Storage is the way to go.
-You will, in fact, be required to pay an additional fee.
+You will be required to pay an additional fee.

 In the long run, though, you will notice a difference in productivity.
 Fusion Drives are a good option if you don’t want to spend a lot of money on specialized SSDs.